Whittaker Keola

 Of Counsel

-Keola is a member of the firm’s Finance, Real Estate, and Corporate Department based out of the firm’s Kahului office on Maui.
+Keola advises clients on land use and zoning matters across all islands, helping them navigate Hawai‘i’s complex entitlement processes.
 He leverages over fifteen years of transactional and litigation experience practicing in Hawai‘i, California, and New York.

 Overview

-Before returning home to Hawai‘i several years ago, Keola worked at some of the nation’s best law firms in New York and Los Angeles.
-In 2020, he moved to Maui and provided legal advice to Maui’s county mayor, council, and other public officials as a Deputy Corporation Counsel.
+Before returning home to Hawai‘i, Keola worked at leading law firms in New York and Los Angeles.
+In 2020, he moved to Maui, where he served as Deputy Corporation Counsel, advising Maui’s county mayor, council, and other public officials on legal matters.

 Awards